tox-dev/tox/doc/index.rst

       py27: commands succeeded
       ERROR:   py36: commands failed

-    Only if all environments finished with success will the exit code of tox be success.
+    Only if all environments ran successfully tox will return exit code ``0`` (success).
 In this case you'll also see the message ``congratulations :)``.

 tox will take care of environment isolation for you: it will strip away all operating system environment variables not specified via :confval:`passenv`.
 Furthermore, it will also alter the ``PATH`` variable so that your commands resolve first and foremost within the current active tox environment.
-It's possible to fallback to executables outside of this, however these need to be explicitly enabled via the :confval:`whitelist_external` configuration variable.
+In general all executables in the path are available in ``commands``, but tox will emit a warning if it was not explicitly allowed via :confval:`whitelist_external`.

 Current features
 -------------------